ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 #### Tribunal

 We must "build quality in" by removing things that cause poor quality.
 In this monthly ceremony we identify and remove the person who created each defect.

+#### Dry Dock

+It's normal for a little wear and tear to occur when we are moving so quickly.
+Defects will accumulate.
+The Dry Dock is the process of halting feature development for a few weeks so that reapirs can be made.